 This temple overlooks the playing area from the east side.
 At the bottom – effectively the outer wall of the ball-court – is a little portico supported by two pillars, between which a stone jaguar stands sentinel.
 The outer wall panels, the left and the right of the interior space, are carved with the images of Pawahtuns, the gods who supported the sky and who are thought to be the patrons of the Itzá people.
 Inside are some worn but elaborate relief carvings of the Itzá ancestors inserted in the Maya creation myth – a powerful demonstration of their entitlement to rule.

 The city’s largest cenote lies at the end of the sacbé that leads about 300m off the north side of the plaza.
 It’s an almost perfectly round hole in the limestone bedrock, some 60m in diameter and more than 30m deep, the bottom third full of water.
 It was thanks to this natural well (and perhaps another in the southern half of the site) that the city could survive at all, and it gives Chichén Itzá its name (literally “at the edge of the well of the Itzá”).
-The well was regarded as a portal to the underworld, called Xibalba, and the Maya threw in offerings such as statues, jade and engraved metal disks (a few of them gold), as well as human sacrifices – all of them boys, recent research has shown.
-People who were thrown in and survived were believed to have prophetic powers, having spoken with the gods.
+The well was regarded as a portal to the underworld, called Xibalba, and the Maya threw in offerings such as statues, jade and engraved metal discs (a few of them gold), as well as human sacrifices – all of them boys, recent research has shown.
+The Maya thought that any boy who managed to survive the ordeal had communed with the gods.

 The southern half of the site is the most sacred part for contemporary Maya, though the buildings here are not in such good condition.
 They were built for the most part prior to 925 AD, in the architectural styles used in the Puuc and Chenes regions.